Agnes Water - Miriam Vale

 The level of residential development activity in Agnes Water - Miriam Vale was found to be higher than 90% of real estate markets across the country

-Agnes Water - Miriam Vale has granted approximately 68 residential property approvals annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis, totalling 342 approvals from FY-21 to FY-25, with 7 recorded so far in FY-26.
-Each year, around 4.4 people have moved to the area for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply, which can influence prices and buyer competition.
-New homes are constructed at an average cost of $513,000, aligning with regional trends.
+Agnes Water - Miriam Vale has recorded approximately 68 residential property approvals per year over the past five financial years, totalling 342 homes.
+As of FY-26, 16 approvals have been granted.
+On average, 4.4 people moved to the area for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply, which may influence prices and competition among buyers.
+The average construction cost value of new homes is $342,000, aligning with regional trends.

-This financial year has seen $3.8 million in commercial approvals, reflecting the area's residential nature.
-Compared to the rest of Queensland, Agnes Water - Miriam Vale records 202.0% more new home approvals per capita, offering buyers greater choice.
-Recent development has consisted solely of detached dwellings, maintaining the area's low-density character and attracting space-seeking buyers.
-With around 125 people moving in for each dwelling approval, Agnes Water - Miriam Vale exhibits growth area characteristics.
+This financial year has seen $3.8 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to the Rest of Qld, Agnes Water - Miriam Vale records 202.0% more new home approvals per person, offering buyers greater choice.
+All recent development consists of detached dwellings, preserving the area's low density character and attracting space-seeking buyers.
+With around 125 people moving in for each dwelling approved, Agnes Water - Miriam Vale exhibits growth area characteristics.

-Projected population growth by 2041 is approximately 925 residents.
-At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting further population growth beyond current projections.
+By 2041, the area is projected to grow by 885 residents.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development